-At first it can look like a daunting task, reserved for the shrewd wolves on Wall Street, but actually you don’t need to have a lot of money or be Warren Buffet to get started.
+At first, it can look like a daunting task, reserved for the shrewd wolves on Wall Street, but actually, you don’t need to have a lot of money or be Warren Buffet to get started.
 If you are a beginner investor, this article will guide you through the first steps.

-The basic idea is creating wealth over time.
+The basic idea is to create wealth over time.
 The key is starting to build a habit of putting money aside to invest besides your monthly expenses.
 Starting with only a little money in an online savings account can be a great way to build up savings, which can then be invested.

 It’s best to start investing as early as you can, it doesn’t matter if you don’t have a lot for it.
 In this way, your compound interest - your investment returns which start earning their own returns - will begin to kick in early.